 Source: "Timing of Sexual Intercourse in Relation to Ovulation -- Effects on the Probability of Conception, Survival of the Pregnancy, and Sex of the Baby" was published in The New England Journal of Medicine (December 7, 1995 -- Vol. 333, No. 23).
 Allen J. Wilcox, Clarice R. Weinberg, Donna D. Bair

-If there is no pregnancy, couples should see their doctor after 1 year, or 6 months if she is 35 years or older.
+If you have not been able to get pregnant, couples should see their doctor after 1 year of trying, or 6 months if the woman is 35 years or older.

 The American Society for Reproductive Medicine (ASRM) has defined infertility as..." the inability to conceive after one year of unprotected intercourse".
 They suggest that …. “couples in whom the female partner is under the age of 35, and who have not conceived after one year of unprotected intercourse, should seek the help of a physician that specializes in the treatment of infertility”.